TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 The namespace is structural only: it specifies what artifacts exist and how they are identified, not when or how they are accessed.

+---

-## Sender and Receiver Interaction Roles
+## Sender and Receiver Interaction Roles (with Initial Permission Assumptions)

 The routing namespace enumerates addressable artifact classes independent of actor role.